This Class is a Joke: Satire and Society

 EVEN MORE FINE PRINT

-Academic Integrity: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
+Responsible Learning and Academic Integrity: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
 UNM reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty or otherwise fails to meet the standards.
 Per UNM policy, any student judged to have engaged in academic dishonesty in course work may receive a reduced or failing grade for the work in question and/or for the course.
 Academic dishonesty includes, but is not limited to, dishonesty in quizzes, tests, or assignments; claiming credit for work not done or done by others, including the use of AI such as ChatGPT; hindering the academic work of other students; misrepresenting academic or professional qualifications within or without UNM; and nondisclosure or misrepresentation in filling out applications or other records.
+You are responsible for personally creating each step of every assignment you submit in this class.
+Taking shortcuts, including consulting summaries of the readings, ChatGPT or other AI models at any stage of the writing or revision process, citation generators, etc. is a form of academic dishonesty which will not be tolerated.
 Plagiarism is a grave offense that will result in a grade of “F” for the assignment and that could lead to dismissal from the Honors College or expulsion from the university.
-Any student who submits a paper substantially written by someone else—including by ChatGPT or other generative AI models—will receive a grade of “Incomplete” which will convert to an “F” when the offender is unable to complete the requirements of the course.
-Unintentional plagiarism (forgetting to put exact language into quotation marks or forgetting to cite a source in a paper that is otherwise original, for example) will result in a grade no higher than a D for the paper.
+Any student who submits a paper with any component written by someone else—including by ChatGPT or other generative AI models—will receive a grade of “F” on the assignment and a grade of “NC” for the semester.
+The emphasis in our class on primary sources means that, with a few clearly defined exceptions, you should consult no resources outside of the books we are discussing in the editions I’ve specified in this syllabus.
+Inaccurate quotations or citations will be assumed to be produced by a citation generator or by AI and, as evidence of academic dishonesty, will result in my swift recommendation to the Dean of Students that you be dropped from the class.
+There will be no second chances.
+You may lose your scholarship.
+So, before you submit each assignment, ask yourself this question: Did I do this work myself, in its entirety, yes or no?
 For additional information on plagiarism and other university policies, please consult UNM’s Student Handbook, The Pathfinder, at http://pathfinder.unm.edu/.

 Accommodations: UNM is committed to providing equitable access to learning opportunities for students with documented disabilities.
 As your instructor, it is my objective to facilitate an inclusive classroom setting, in which students have full access and opportunity to participate.
-To engage in a confidential conversation about the process for requesting reasonable accommodations for this class and/or program, please contact Accessibility Resource Center at arcsrvs@unm.edu or by phone at 505-277-3506.
-It is imperative that you take the initiative to bring such needs to the instructor’s attention, as I am not legally permitted to inquire.
-Students who may require assistance in emergency evacuations should contact the instructor as to the most appropriate procedures to follow.
-If you are experiencing physical or academic barriers, or concerns related to mental health, physical health and/or COVID-19, please consult with me after class, via email/phone or during office hours.
+To engage in a confidential conversation about the process for requesting reasonable accommodations for this class and/or program, please contact Accessibility Resource Center (https://arc.unm.edu/) at arcsrvs@unm.edu or by phone at 505-277-3506.

 Electronic Backups: You are required to keep electronic backups of all work you produce for this class that you can immediately provide upon my request.
 Additionally, I may retain scanned copies of the work you submit in this class to help me tailor my feedback to you and for other educational purposes.